 Kristy Jennette is a Project Analyst, Child Safety & Quality Assurance for Boys & Girls Clubs of America.
 She is an accomplished nonprofit professional with over 15 years of experience overseeing project initiatives, process development, and partner relations.
 Kristy’s experience includes nonprofit strategy, communications, content management, grant compliance, and tactical planning.
 Prior to this role, she served as a Child Safety and Injury Prevention leader with Safe Kids Georgia for Children’s Healthcare of Atlanta, and previously as the Director of Programs for Junior Achievement of Georgia where she was a member of the organization’s National Youth Entrepreneurship Advisory Group and was the recipient of the Circle of Leadership Award.
 Her innovative planning, insistence on excellence, and ability to nurture relationships lead to long-term solutions and success.
 Kristy earned a Bachelor of Arts degree in English from Old Dominion University and a Master of Education from Cambridge College.
 Kristy is a certified Praesidium Guardian and certified Project Management Essentials professional.

-National Director, Child & Club Safety Support Services
+National Director of Child & Club Safety Support

 Alan Mogridge brings over 25 years of practical knowledge and leadership experience in operations, aquatic safety and programming, wellness, day and resident camping and childcare.
 Prior to joining Boys & Girls Clubs of America in May 2020, Alan was a Partner and Senior Consultant at Safe-Wise Consulting, a company that provides safety and risk management services to hundreds of youth-serving organizations across the nation.
 Alan has also served as an Instructor, Instructor Trainer, and Faculty Trainer for YMCA of the USA, the American Red Cross and American Safety & Health Institute and was part of the YMCA of the USA’s Trainer Quality Team.
 He holds a Bachelor of Science in Business Administration with a concentration in Finance from the University of Maine, Orono.